 The name Bagnel dates back to the days of the Anglo-Saxon tribes of Britain.
 It is derived from their residence in or around the region of Bagnall, which was in the parish of Stoke-upon-Trent in the county of Staffordshire.
 "The Bagnalls, at present best represented in the district of Stoke - on - Trent, were an ancient family of Newcastle - under - Lyme, members of which filled at various times the office of mayor; the family came into possession of the manor of Hanley 150 years ago.
 Bagnall is the name of a Staffordshire village."

 The surname Bagnel was first found in Staffordshire, at Bagnall, a township, in the parish of Bucknall, union of Stoke-upon-Trent, N. division of the hundred of Pirehill.

-Important Dates for the Bagnel family
+Early History of the Bagnel family

 This web page shows only a small excerpt of our Bagnel research.
 Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagnel History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bagnel include Bagnall, Bagnal, Bagnold, Bagenald, Bagnald, Bagenal, Bagnell and many more.

 Early Notables of the Bagnel family (pre 1700)